Women BikingA candid shot of a San Francisco rider on a sunny summer afternoon.

 The Dutch have taken numerous steps to create a safe cycling infrastructure, including separated bike lanes, traffic calmed neighborhood bikeways, as well as thorough training, testing, and traffic regulation enforcement for both motorists and cyclists.
 “It is the combination of superb cycling facilities and responsible, considerate motorist behavior toward cyclists that explains why cycling is safer in the Netherlands than in any other country in the world,” said Pucher.

-Read more about John Pucher’s book, due for release in September 2012, at ecf.com/news/cyclingandwomen/.
+Read more about John Pucher’s book at ecf.com.